cyralinc/terraform-provider-cyral/docs/guides/mongodb_cluster_okta_idp.md

 Put the following Terraform configuration in `sidecar.tf`.
 Follow the comments and replace argument values according to your needs.
-The `template` mentioned in the comments is the sidecar Terraform deployment template you may obtain from the Cyral Control Plane.
+The `template` mentioned in the comments is the sidecar Terraform deployment template for AWS you may download from the Cyral control plane or see [in the public repository](https://github.com/cyralinc/terraform-cyral-sidecar-aws).

 ```terraform
 locals {